day8/re-frame/README.md

 and wishing their hair was darker and more curly, they meditate on aphorisms like "Data is the ultimate in late binding".

-I cannot stress too much what a big deal this is.
+I cannot stress enough what a big deal this is.
 It can seem like a syntax curiosity at first but, when the penny drops for you on this, it tends to be a profound moment.
 And once you understand the importance of this concept at the language level,